 This exposure age dataset underscores the difficulty of using surface exposure dating in Antarctica to constrain precise ages of individual landforms or glacial deposits from the local LGM using 10 Be ${qtz}$, 3 He ${pyx}$, or 3 He ${olv}$.
 The most extreme example of scatter comes from two exposure ages from the same moraine ridge on northern Brown Peninsula.
 This sharp-crested moraine ridge is independently dated to 17.9 cal. ka (Christ and Bierman, 2020), but nearly adjacent clasts yield exposure ages that are both 'too old' and widely different.
 A perched granite cobble produced an exposure age of 20.2 ± 0.5 ka (ACX-14-08) and a nearby dolerite cobble has an exposure age of 382.8 ± 10.9 ka (ACX-14-05), the oldest of any sample from Ross Sea drift.
 On eastern Mount Discovery (512 m), the glacial limit is marked by a stark lithological contrast between erratic-rich Ross Sea drift lying at lower elevations than volcanic-rich glacial deposits (Anderson et al., 2017; Christ and Bierman, 2020; Denton and Marchant, 2000).
-Here, granite exposure ages coincide with the end of the local LGM in McMurdo Sound (12.6 to 14.4 ka, n = 3); (this study; Anderson et al., 2017), but two of the three dolerite exposure ages of dolerite from the same location are older (ACX-13-09: 29.6 ± 1.4 ka, ACX-13-12: 31.9 ± 1.4 ka).
-Clearly, exposure ages from individual landforms from the same local LGM deposit in the McMurdo Sound region contain clasts with different exposure histories.
+Here, granite exposure ages coincide with the end of the local LGM in McMurdo Sound (12.6 to 14.4 ka, n = 3; (this study; Anderson et al., 2017), but exposure ages of dolerite from the same local LGM deposit in McMurdo Sound contain clasts with different exposure histories.

-325 5.3 Surface processes contributing to exposure age scatter
+5.3 Surface processes contributing to exposure age scatter

 We suggest that scatter is related to bedrock source and that specific surface processes prevent, enhance, or reduce the likelihood of nuclide inheritance prior to and during glacial entrainment and deposition.
-Exposure age scatter sorts according to lithology and nuclide: granite 10Be{qtz} exposure ages are younger, but scattered, dolerite 3He{pyx} ages are consistently too old, and basalt 3He{olv} ages slightly pre-date and post-date the local LGM.
+Exposure age scatter sorts according to lithology and nuclide: granite 10 Be{qtz} exposure ages are younger, but scattered, dolerite 3 He{pyx} ages are consistently too old, and basalt 3 He{olv} ages slightly pre-date and post-date the local LGM.
 These patterns can be explained by examining how clasts were glacially entrained and incorporated into Ross Sea drift.